 If you are planning to undergo an arm lift, you want to achieve a result that enhances your quality of life and looks firm and natural.
 Dr. Michael Eisemann is among the most highly-trained and respected plastic surgeons in the Houston region.
 He is triple board-certified, a rare accomplishment, and is listed in the “Guide to Top Doctors” as a top-rated Texas plastic surgeon.

 Inside Houston magazine selected Dr. Michael Eisemann as one of the Top Doctors in Houston and Harris County, and he is a past president of the Houston Society of Plastic Surgeons.
-Dr. Michael Eisemann shares his practice with his son, Dr. Bradley Eisemann, a board-eligible plastic surgeon who brings advanced surgical techniques and the highest caliber care to every patient he treats.
+Dr. Michael Eisemann shares his practice with his son, Dr. Bradley Eisemann, a board-certified plastic surgeon who brings advanced surgical techniques and the highest caliber care to every patient he treats.

 Our surgeons are among the most highly trained and experienced in the Houston area and the country.
 Dr. Michael Eisemann is an Assistant Clinical Professor of Plastic and Reconstructive Surgery at Baylor College of Medicine and an Assistant Clinical Professor of Plastic Surgery at the Weill Medical College of Cornell University.